The Best Commercial Truck Insurance Companies for 2026

 Damages Exceeding Policy Limits

 Every policy will have a maximum limit that the insurance company will pay toward claims.
 Any additional damages beyond the coverage limit will not be covered.
-Business owners may wish to add an excess liability (or umbrella) policy in order to extend coverage limits.
+Business owners may wish to add an excess liability (or umbrella) policy to extend coverage limits.

 Certain Types of Cargo